promne/it.nonit/index.md

 I am really good at bad analogies.
 So I thought: „Hmm, what if I help those poor people and write a book, that would help them?
 Something like allegories, short stories, maybe with cute pictures, like children books have, so those poor poor BAs get at least a hint of what is actually happening?“.
 And here we are.

-Let me present to you a collection of short stories and kind of a dictionary that in theory, could help you understand what the hack I am actually doing and why I am usually angry.
+Without further ado let me present to you a collection of short stories and kind of a dictionary that (in theory) could help you understand what the hack I am actually doing and why I am usually angry.